b-lukaszuk/BS_wJ_eng/contents/logo.md

 ## Solution {#sec:logo_solution}

-The logo is composed of three disks build of points (scatter-plot) of three colors, red, green and purple.
+The logo is composed of three disks build of points (scatter-plot) of three
+colors: red, green and purple.
 So let's start small and try to replicate it by placing the points (only three for now) on a graph in their correct locations.

 ```jl